Love French Food

 3. They should be free from any granules and so firm that they can stand up in peaks when lifted up with the beaters.

-6. The other problem cooks run into is that once the point of a good stiffness of the egg whites has been reached they need to be kept at that stiffness.
-How do you acheive that?
+6. The other problem cooks run into is that once the point of good stiffness of the egg whites has been reached, they need to be kept at that stiffness.
+How do you achieve that?
 With a little acid in the form of cream of tartar - just a pinch per egg white, and this will do the trick.

 Thirdly, How To Make The Base, A Smooth Soufflé Sauce

-1. To make the sauce base start by heating the milk in a pan, up to the point of boiling but do not let it boil.
-If making a sweet soufflé add the sugar to the hot milk as it is heating and stir well to dissolve the sugar.
+1. To make the béchamel sauce base, start by heating the milk in a pan, up to the point of boiling, but do not let it boil.
+If making a sweet soufflé, add the sugar to the hot milk as it is heating and stir well to dissolve the sugar.

-2. While the milk is heating choose a large pan to melt the butter in, that will hold the sauce and the egg whites when beaten.
+2. While the milk is heating, choose a large pan to melt the butter in, which will hold the sauce and the egg whites when beaten.

 5. Slowly add the hot milk, stirring constantly to avoid lumps forming.